MikeTaylor/scottkit/data/tutorial/tutorial.md

 occur when here vampire and !carried cross
 	print "Vampire looks hungrily at me."

-occur when here vampire and "carried" cross
+occur when here vampire and carried cross
 	print "Vampire cowers away from the cross!"

 action get key when present vampire and !carried cross